Peer to peer lending 2023

 As is the case when taking out any type of loan, it's important to think things through carefully and make sure it's really the best option for you.

-In particular, the main risks involved in borrowing a peer to peer loan are:
+The main risks involved in borrowing a peer to peer loan are:

 - Inflexible repayment amounts – It's unlikely you'll be able to change your monthly repayment amounts so you'll need to be confident you can afford each repayment before making any commitments.